Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 ***

 ## Featuring:
-**Reaction Time!**
-•	Customize how fast you want to react with things such as Auto Tranq

 **Burst Mode!**
 •	Optimized Burst rotation based on customized SimC APL simulations and experience

+**Reaction Time!**
+•	Customize how fast you want the rotation to react with things such as Auto Tranquilizing Shot, Auto Hunter's Mark etc

 **Opener!**
-• Not quite sure what to do when sitting in Camouflage?
-Well, pop a Binding Shot then press the Opener toggle.
-I recommend you're already in Burst mode to see some crazy action!
+• Starts the Opener Rotation when Out of Combat

+**Covenant Support!**
+• Supports all Covenants

+**Racial Support!**
+• Pops your damage boosting Racials at the optimal time

 **Trinket Support!**
 •	DPS trinkets when you're Bursting, HP trinket when you're low